sngular/kloadgen/README.md

 ![File Generator Table](/Value_Schema_File_Load_Generator_Config.png)

 AVRO or Json structure will be flattened and show in the table.

+**Note**: If there are embedded schemas, then the last of the schema's definition will be taken as the main one, and it'll be expected than the uppers are related to it.
+If there are unrelated schemas, they will be ignored.

 We will see 4 columns where we will configure the Random Generator system.

   * **Field Name** : Flattened field name compose by all the properties from the root class.
 Ex: PropClass1.PropClass2.ProrpClass3 **Note**: In case to be an array "[]" will appear at the end.
 If you want to define a specific size for the array just type the number inside "[5]".